ArkEcosystem/core/__tests__/e2e/README.md

 You can now run the configured tests like this :

-    bin/e2e generate -n e2enet -c 3
+    bin/e2e generate -c 3
+    sudo chmod +x dist/docker*
+    sudo chmod +x dist/node0/docker/testnet-e2e/entrypoint.sh
+    sudo chmod +x dist/node1/docker/testnet-e2e/entrypoint.sh
+    sudo chmod +x dist/node2/docker/testnet-e2e/entrypoint.sh
+    sudo chmod +x dist/node0/ark.sh
+    sudo chmod +x dist/node1/ark.sh
-    sudo chmod +x dist/e2enet/docker*
+    sudo chmod +x dist/node2/ark.sh
-    cd dist/e2enet && ./docker-init.sh && ./docker-start.sh && cd ../..
+    cd dist && ./docker-init.sh && ./docker-start.sh && cd ..
-    bin/e2e run-tests -n e2enet -s scenario1
+    bin/e2e run-tests -s scenario1

-This will generate the configured network `e2enet` with 3 nodes and run the tests defined in `scenario1`. (it can take some time depending on your machine resources)
+This will generate the 3 nodes on testnet and run the tests defined in `scenario1`. (it can take some time depending on your machine resources)

 ## Create new tests

 ### Structure of tests

 To see the existing tests or create new tests, have a look at the `tests` folder.
-You will find 2 sub-folders : `networks` and `scenarios`.
+You will find 1 sub-folder : `scenarios`.

-We will just look at the `scenarios` sub-folder as we don't want to set up a new network, we already have the default `e2enet` which we will use.
+Let's have a look at the `scenarios` sub-folder.

     scenarios / scenario1 / config.js
     scenarios / scenario1 / doublespend1